JanWilczek/juce-webview-tutorial/README.md

 ## 📜 License

-This project is licensed under the AGPLv3 license according to the JUCE licensing terms.
+This project is licensed under the MIT license.
+Check out the [LICENSE.md](LICENSE.md) file for details.